kyegomez/M2PT/README.md

 ![Diagram](diagram.png)

 Implementation of M2PT in PyTorch from the paper: "Multimodal Pathway: Improve Transformers with Irrelevant Data from Other Modalities".
 [PAPER LINK](https://arxiv.org/abs/2401.14405).
 This is really really cool because just by merging the projections of different multi-modal models together you can increase the performance of your base model.
+This is a small but effective technique that can be implemented in any model with a minor plug in.

 ## Install